ThePioter18/GameHaven/README.md

 Open index.html from the GameHaven/ folder

-Best experience: use Live Server (e.g. in VS Code)
-Or open your browser and go to: http://localhost:5000
+Best experience: open your browser and go to: http://localhost:5000

 ### 📁 Project Structure